nomonkeywork/humandesign-engine/README.md

 # Human Design Engine

-Focused Human Design calculation extracted from NatalEngine.
+Focused Human Design calculation.
 This repository contains only the Human Design calculator, its astronomical dependencies, timezone helpers, and an MCP server for AI assistants.

 ## Use as a library